 New site specific art at the Danish Immigration Service in Næstved.

-Creator Projects has in collaboration with art consultant Lars Rahbek developed a strategy with site specific artworks that will be shown in different parts of the building.
-The space will show unique art experiences that will spread happiness and inspiration, both for employees and visitors of the Danish Immigration Service.
-The building will be completed in 2020.
+Creator Projects has in collaboration with art consultant Lars Rahbek developed a strategy with site specific artworks that is shown in different parts of the building.
+The space shows unique art experiences that will spread happiness and inspiration, both for employees and visitors of the Danish Immigration Service.
+The building was completed in 2020.

-Artists Amalie Jakobsen, Kaspar Oppen Samuelsen, Rune Bosse and Michael Utzon have been chosen for the decoration of the Danish Immigration Service.
+Artists Amalie Jakobsen, Kaspar Oppen Samuelsen, Rune Bosse and Michael Utzon was chosen for the decoration of the Danish Immigration Service.

 Rune Bosse (b.
 1987) works with nature in a concrete manner.
 For the Danish Immigration Service, Bosse has created pressed plants inside frames of glass.
 These will be hanging from the ceiling and they symbolize the power of nature.
 Bosse has collected branches, tree trunks and roots from different plants and put these together so that they form one whole tree.
 The tree turns into a floral composition in the combination of different parts of nature.
 All the plants have been collected at Oremandsgaard estate near the danish port town, Præstø.